 - Annual NHCE contribution rate: Put the NHCEs together and calculate the average annual employee deferral rate as a percentage of their total compensation.

 The plan passes the ADP test if the average for the HCE group is within a certain spread of the NCHE average.
-As a general rule, that spread is two percentage points.
-For example, if the NHCE average is 2.50%, the HCE average cannot be more than 4.50%.
+According to the IRS, the highly compensated employees’ actual deferral percentage can’t exceed the greater of:

 Actual contribution percentage test

-The actual contribution percentage test (ACP) only applies to businesses offering a 401(k) match or after-tax contributions.
+The actual contribution percentage test (ACP) applies to businesses offering a 401(k) match or after-tax contributions.

 The calculations and breakdowns are the same as the ADP test.
 However, they can include after-tax contributions and an employer match in the calculations.
 For example, factor in a 401(k) match (if applicable) when calculating an average contribution rate for HCEs and NHCEs.